PT By State Series

 This low ranking not only means locals have limited access to fitness facilities; it also means Oklahoma city personal trainers will have limited access to potential job opportunities.

-Overall, Oklahoma comes 47th in terms of state fitness rating, making it one of America’s most unfit states.
+Oklahoma is 47th in terms of state fitness rating, making it one of America’s most unfit states.

-Personal trainers in OKC have to put in more effort to convince the populace on the importance of weight loss training programs.
+Personal trainers in OKC have to put in more effort to convince the populace of the importance of weight loss training programs.

 Fitness Market Makeup